Biting Kink

 In practice

-Expression is typically spontaneous and intimate: biting of the neck, shoulders, lips, ears, or other fleshy areas during partnered closeness, often combined with kissing or embracing.
+Expression is typically spontaneous and intimate: biting of the neck, shoulders, arms, hands, lips, ears, or other fleshy areas during partnered closeness, often combined with kissing or embracing.
+Reference descriptions of odaxelagnia note that the bites vary in intensity and land most often on the arms, shoulders and hands.
 For many it is an occasional flourish of passion rather than a planned activity.
 For others it is a deliberate, negotiated element of a scene: sometimes tied to dominance, possession, or visible marking, where a fading bruise functions as a temporary sign of belonging.
-It overlaps naturally with scratching, pinching and clamping, and hair-pulling as part of a shared sensation-play vocabulary.
+It overlaps naturally with scratching, pinching and clamping, and hair pulling as part of a shared sensation-play vocabulary.

 Psychology